-Freestyle wrestling differs from Greco-Roman in what holds are permitted - in Greco-Roman, the wrestlers are permitted to hold and attack only above the waist and to use just their hands and arms for grappling.
+Freestyle wrestling, like collegiate wrestling, has its greatest origins in catch-as-catch-can wrestling and, in both styles, the ultimate goal is to throw and pin your opponent to the mat, which results in an immediate outright win.
+Freestyle and collegiate wrestling, unlike Greco-Roman, allow the use of the wrestler's or his opponent's legs in offense and defense.
+In Greco-Roman, the wrestlers are permitted to hold and attack only above the waist and to use just their hands and arms for grappling.
 Unlike Greek-Roman wrestling, in freestyle holding legs, backheels and cutting-downs are allowed.
 On the ground, turning an opponent to his/her back is allowed using any grips, clasps and actions by legs, hands and arms.

 Originally, wrestling as a sport, recreational activity and training was a men only activity.
 Women wrestled very rarely, even though some testimonies remain through the history in different regions (the oldest known and the most famous female wrestllers were Spartan girls).
 Since the beginning of the XX century, women started actively practicing in various forms of wrestling - from circus arenas to athletic gyms.
 At the second part of the XXth century, freestyle wrestling turned out to be the favorite grappling sports for women (among ones originated in Europe).
 By 1980s women's freestyle wrestling rapidly spread all over the world and eventually, in 2004 in Athens it became an Olympic sport, the third Olympic combative women's sport (after Judo and Taekwondo).